DevZzTeam/event_callback/README.md

 ```
 so the uses are similar!

-You can use Event Callback functions like that
+You can use Event Callback functions like this
 ```lua
 RegisterNetCallbackEventfunction(eventName, handler) end
 AddCallbackEventHandler(eventName, handler) end